GSA/digitalgov.gov/content/guides/dap/migration-from-universal-analytics-to-google-analytics-4.md

 ## Differences between GA4 and UA

 From data collection and metrics, to user interface and reporting features, GA4 is very different from UA.
-For example, GA4 tracks analytics for both websites and applications, while UA tracks analytics for websites only.
+For example, GA4 tracks analytics for both websites and applications, while UA only tracks analytics for websites.
 Also, while UA uses measurement based on pageviews, GA4 uses a measurement model based solely on `events`, which is a measure of a specific user interaction with a website, such as a click or a file download.

 The DAP team took several steps to prepare for GA4: